rumca-js/crawler-buddy/README.md

 # Scraping server

-The Scraping Server is an HTTP-based web crawler.
-Provides easily accessible data in JSON format.
+The Scraping Server is an HTTP-based web crawler that delivers data in an easily accessible JSON format.

- - You do not have to support multiple tools like yt-dlp or Beautiful Soup to extract link metadata any more
+ - No need to rely on tools like yt-dlp or Beautiful Soup for extracting link metadata.
- - All metadata is presented in a consistent structure with standardized fields (e.g., title, description, date_published, etc.)
+ - Metadata is standardized with consistent fields (e.g., title, description, date_published, etc.).
- - Eliminates the need to write custom HTTP wrappers for accessing RSS pages, important for pages improperly configured to protect via bots
+ - Eliminates the need for custom HTTP wrappers to access RSS pages, even for sites with poorly configured bot protection.
- - In many cases, the software can automatically discover RSS feed URLs for websites or YouTube channels
+ - Automatically discovers RSS feed URLs for websites and YouTube channels in many cases.
+ - Simplifies data handling—no more parsing RSS files; just consume JSON!
+ - Offers a unified interface for all metadata.

 Available Endpoints: